Top Tips To Squeeze Every Mile From A Gallon

 How To Improve Car Fuel Economy

-Drivers can consider the following practices to improve car economy: ensure the tank is at least half full, reduce excessive idling, opt for conscious driving habits (avoid aggressive driving), adhere to speed and load limits, ensure optimal tire pressure and tire condition, use cruise control on highways, avoid AC when possible, keep the vehicle well-maintained through regular service.
+Drivers can improve car economy by ensuring the tank is at least half full, reducing excessive idling, opting for conscious driving habits (e.g., avoiding aggressive driving), adhering to speed and load limits, ensuring optimal tire pressure and tire condition, using cruise control on highways, avoiding AC when possible, and keeping the vehicle well-maintained through regular service.

 Have The Fuel Tank At Least Half Full

-Having the fuel tank at least half full reduces the evaporation of gasoline, especially in warmer conditions, contributing to less fuel consumption.
-Low fuel levels expose the pump to air causing it to work less efficiently and overheat.
+Keeping the fuel tank at least half full reduces the evaporation of gasoline, especially in warmer conditions, which contributes to less fuel consumption.
+Low fuel levels expose the pump to air, causing it to work less efficiently and overheat.

 Having enough fuel in the tank is essential to avoid fuel shortages, especially when driving long distances or in congested traffic when the fuel consumption is typically higher.